Cody Garbrandt: Return to Bantamweight

 Garbrandt was scheduled to face Rani Yahya on July 9, 2022, at UFC on ESPN 39.
 However, Yahya withdrew in mid June due to a neck injury.
 The bout with Yahya was rescheduled and was expected to take place on October 1, 2022 at UFC Fight Night 211.
 In turn, Yahya withdrew again in mid-September for unknown reasons.
 While seeking a new opponent, Garbrandt also suffered a training injury, pulling him from the card.

 Garbrandt was scheduled to face Julio Arce on March 4, 2023 at UFC 285.
 However, Arce withdrew in late January due to a knee injury. and he was replaced by Trevin Jones.
 He won the fight via unanimous decision.

 Garbrandt was scheduled to face Mario Bautista on August 19, 2023 at UFC 292.
 However, Garbrandt withdrew a week before the event due to injury, and was replaced by Da'Mon Blackshear.

 Garbrandt faced Brian Kelleher on December 16, 2023 at UFC 296.
 He won the fight via knockout in the first round.

 Garbrandt faced Deiveson Figueiredo on April 13, 2024, at UFC 300.
 He lost the fight by rear-naked choke submission in the second round, marking his first loss by submission.

 Garbrandt was scheduled to face Miles Johns on October 12, 2024 at UFC Fight Night 244.
 However, the bout was moved to UFC Fight Night 247 on November 9, 2024, for unknown reasons.
 In turn, Garbrandt withdrew from the bout due to undisclosed reasons and the bout was scrapped.

 Garbrandt faced Raoni Barcelos on June 14, 2025, at UFC on ESPN 69.
 He lost the fight by unanimous decision.

+Garbrandt faced Xiao Long on March 7, 2026 at UFC 326.
+After Long was deducted two points in the third round for multiple groin strikes, Garbrandt won the fight by unanimous decision.

+Garbrandt faced Adrian Yañez on July 11, 2026, at UFC 329.
+He lost the fight by technical knockout in the first round.

 Personal life

 During Garbrandt's run with the MMA promotion Pinnacle FC, he met and began dating Danny Pimsanguan.
 The couple eventually married in July 2017.
 In October, the couple announced they were expecting their first child.
 In March 2018, the couple announced the birth of their son.
 Garbrandt announced in 2023 that he and his wife have divorced.
+He has a daughter with his girlfriend.